Selene310187/Bond-of-Friendship/README.md

 <br>
 <br>
 ## Feedback & Bug Reports
 Bug reports and constructive feedback are always welcome!
-If you encounter any issues during your playthrough or have suggestions to improve the mod, you can use the appropriate Google Form below.
+If you encounter any issues during your playthrough or have suggestions to improve the mod, you can use the appropriate Google Form below (a Google account is not required).
 <br>
 <br>
 <a href="https://forms.gle/pw1uLxUnVcLnywCS6">Report a bug</a> | <a href="https://forms.gle/S4iDSRyQwkYueK3E6">Request a feature</a>